 “Embrace the glorious mess that you are!” – Elizabeth Gilbert

 Physical beauty, fame and fortune can never give us the inner peace that comes with believing that we’re lovable and worthy, no matter what we achieve in our life.
 We’re also incapable of expressing love, compassion, kindness and grace to others if we don’t possess it within ourselves.
-Self-love fuels you and gives you the solid support to withstand any storms of life, as well the capacity to enjoy its bounty.

 I don’t care how stunning, smart or popular you are or how much you have in your bank account.
 The externals do not matter!
 What matters is the inner world that lies within you, beneath the façade that everyone sees.
 What do you really believe about yourself?
 Are you needy of others’ approval?
 Do you have access to the spiritually sourced joy and peace that comes with genuinely liking who you are?

 You need to get real with yourself and be honest in your self-assessment.
 If you believe that your well of self-love is running dry, be kind to yourself and realize that you can change things around you.
 For me, what really helped was working with a therapist to analyze how my family history and other elements I was exposed to in my youth had shaped my self-concept.